This Tool Can’t Update Your PC to Windows 10 [FIXED]

 Both of those, of course, require the creation of a bootable drive.

-You can, as well, burn the ISO setup on the DVD, but we’re suggesting going with the USB flash drive.
-The flash drive needs to have at least 6 GB of storage space.
+You can also burn the ISO setup on the DVD, but we suggest going with the USB flash drive—the flash drive needs at least 6 GB of storage space.

-Also, don’t forget to backup your data from the flash drive, as the creation procedure will ask you to wipe everything in order to add the setup.
+Also, don’t forget to back up your data from the flash drive, as the creation procedure will ask you to wipe everything to add the setup.

 Finally, if none of the previous steps fixed the This tool can’t update your PC Media Creation Tool error, the only remaining thing we can advise is a clean reinstallation.

 Nonetheless, this might be the only way to use Windows 10.
-If you’re not sure how to install Windows 10 from a scratch, follow the instructions provided in this article.
+If you’re unsure how to install Windows 10 from scratch, follow the instructions in this article.

 With that said, we can wrap up this article.
-If you have any questions, suggestions, or remarks, feel free to tell us in the comments section below.
+Please tell us in the comments section below if you have any questions, suggestions, or remarks.